ekimetrics/ekimetrics.github.io/blog/2025-10-17-Foundation_Models_Part2.md

 <div align="justify">

 ## Application of foundation models in conformal prediction

+In our [previous blog post](https://ekimetrics.github.io/blog/Foundations_Models_Time_Series_1/), we saw that foundation models offer a powerful alternative for time series forecasting, boosting accuracy and reliability across diverse applications.

 In this article, we investigate a novel application of foundation models (FMs) in the field of time series forecasting - specifically, their integration with Conformal Prediction (CP) for uncertainty quantification.
 CP, introduced in 2007, is a powerful statistical framework that generates predictive intervals with a user-defined confidence level.
 These intervals are designed to contain the true values a specified proportion of the time (e.g., 90%), based on model calibration using a separate dataset.